We are delighted to invite you to share in our joy as we unite in marriage.

 Google Maps is usually very accurate!
 But if you want the most accurate arrival times, download the official MTA app.
 All NYC subways and buses are tap-to-pay making getting around very simple; just tap your phone or credit card.

-If you'll be taking the Long Island Railroad (LIRR) to/from the JFK AirTrain Jamaica station, you can buy LIRR tickets at the station, or download the MTA TrainTime app to buy - remember to activate the ticket once you board!
+If you'll be taking the Long Island Railroad (LIRR) to/from the JFK AirTrain Jamaica station or LaGuardia Link Q70 Woodside station, you can purchase LIRR tickets at the station, or download the MTA TrainTime app to buy - remember to activate the digital ticket once boarded!

 We strongly recommend staying in Brooklyn for the weekend as the NYC Marathon will be taking place on Sunday, November 2nd, which may cause significant traffic delays and road closures throughout the city.